qiboteam/qibo/doc/source/examples.rst

     - ``"sgd"``: Gradient descent using Tensorflow's automatic differentiation and built-in `Adagrad <https://www.tensorflow.org/api_docs/python/tf/keras/optimizers/Adagrad>`_ optimizer,
     - All methods supported by `scipy.optimize.minimize <https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html>`_.

-Note that if ``"sgd"`` is used then the user has to use native Tensorflow gates because custom operators currently do not support automatic differentiation.
+Note that if ``"sgd"`` is used then the user has to use a backend based on tensorflow primitives and not the default custom backend because custom operators currently do not support automatic differentiation.
+To switch the backend one can do ``qibo.set_backend("matmuleinsum")``.
-These gates can be accessed using ``from qibo.tensorflow import gates`` instead of ``from qibo import gates``.
 Check the next example on automatic differentiation for more details.

 A useful gate for defining the ansatz of the VQE is :class:`qibo.base.gates.VariationalLayer`.